 Ultimately, it’s best to avoid using cannabis if you’re on other medication, though there is an exception to this recommendation: if you speak to your doctor and let them know you’re using cannabis – to treat symptoms of the same condition or another – they might be able to alter your prescription to account for this natural treatment.
 Mood and other mental concerns are an excellent example of this balance of cannabis and pharmaceuticals, which is growing more and more acceptable in medical circles.

-In terms of OTC medicines for which you don’t need a prescription, please use your best judgement.
+In terms of OTC medicines for which you don’t need a prescription, please use your best judgment.
 If you’re unsure how the two medicines will interact, wait at least four hours after taking a Tylenol (or whatever) before using cannabis.

 Fun Factoid: Can pain medicine counteract THC?